Load Balancer Controller Installation¶

 aws ec2 modify-instance-metadata-options --http-put-response-hop-limit 2 --region <region> --instance-id <instance-id>

-Instead of depending on IMDSv2, you alternatively may specify the AWS region and the VPC via the controller flags --aws-region
+Instead of depending on IMDSv2, you can specify the AWS Region and the VPC via the controller flags --aws-region

 and --aws-vpc-id